cpjobling/eg-150-textbook/laplace_transform/3/laplace_properties.md

 +++ {"nbpresent": {"id": "f49c045e-0507-4c62-8cb2-9389df04b6b9"}, "slideshow": {"slide_type": "slide"}}

 (examples10)=
-## Examples 10: Laplace transforms of common waveforms
+## Exercises 10: Laplace transforms of common waveforms

 We will work through a few of the following on the board in class